goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 #### Next Phase Scope
 - Chatting Service on the HUB.
-- Onboarded Candidate can have just the Read only View to gain knowledge of the NP Community activities happening based on the Geo-Location.
+- Onboarded Candidate will have a Read only View to gain knowledge of the NP Community activities happening based on the Geo-Location.
 - Candidate can show up interest to participate and contribute in NP Community services but this needs Mentor approval.
 - Support for multiple languages if the Spotlight platform expands the services globally.